Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - Not for small wrist people

-As you know, the Protrek series is best at providing lots of advanced features that are necessary for outdoor adventures.
+As you know, the Protrek series is best at providing many advanced features necessary for outdoor adventures.
 G-Shock is the product line of rugged & durable watches from the start (guided by Casio’s “Triple 10” development concept).

-However, with the Casio Rangeman, you won’t miss out on anything, it gets the best of both worlds.
-The price is a little (I mean “double”) higher than other G-Shocks, but it’s really worth the money!
+However, with the Casio Rangeman, you will get everything.
+It gets the best of both worlds.
+The price is a little (I mean “double”) higher than other G-Shocks, but it’s worth the money.

-You can check the full feature list on Casio’s website or in their manual.
-Here I just mention some of the most interesting:
+You can check the complete feature list on Casio’s website or in their manual.
+Here I mention some of the most interesting:

-Sunrise/ Sunset Time: Lots of users bought the Rangeman because of this feature.
-It’s extremely useful when you have an outdoor trip at somewhere you’ve never been to before.
-For example, with this feature, you can make plan accordingly, leave a potentially dangerous spot and settle down to a safe place before the sunset.
+Sunrise/ Sunset Time: Many users bought the Rangeman because of this feature.
+It’s handy when you have an outdoor trip somewhere you’ve never been to before.
+For example, with this feature, you can plan accordingly, leave a potentially dangerous spot and settle down in a safe place before sunset.

-Digital compass with analog direction indicator: Not just general direction displayed through some simple letters, now you can see a correct orientation through a needle on the dial.
+Digital compass with analog direction indicator: You can see a correct orientation through a needle on the dial, not just general direction displayed through some simple letters.

 For the thermometer, some said it’s not correct.
-Yes, it can’t be correct if you check the temperature when wearing your watch because the result is affected by your own body temp.
-Take it off your wrist (10 – 15 minutes), and you will have a correct result now!
+Yes, it can’t be accurate if you check the temperature when wearing your watch because your body temperature affects the result.
+Take it off your wrist (10 – 15 minutes), and you will have a correct result now.

-All the functions work well, but some are excellent, and some are just quite reliable to some level!
-Accept it; nothing is perfect (in this price range, of course)!
+All the functions work well, but some are excellent and quite reliable to some level.
+Accept it; nothing is perfect (in this price range).

-Regarding the design, all Casio G-Shocks are solid & robust, buts this Rangeman has reached the level of extreme.
-Besides the shock-resistant body with thick bezel offering excellent protection to the dial, the heavy weight of this watch is another plus.
-A few more pounds don’t hurt anything, but it makes you feel stronger and confident with your watch on the wrist.
-That being said, some users still prefer lighter watches for more convenience; it’s the matter of choice!
+Regarding the design, all Casio G-Shocks are solid & robust, but this Rangeman has reached the extreme level.
+Besides the shock-resistant body with a thick bezel offering excellent protection to the dial, the heavy weight of this watch is another plus.
+A few more pounds don’t hurt anything, but it makes you feel stronger and more confident with the watch on your wrist.
+That being said, some users still prefer lighter watches for convenience; it’s a matter of choice.

-I love the silver buttons; they offer you something to focus on when looking at the watch.
-They also blend in very well with the red accents, so the overall design looks not too monotonous!
+I love the silver buttons; they offer something to focus on when looking at the watch.
+They also blend in with the red accents, so the overall design looks not too monotonous.

-This version I introduced to you has a positive display for easier read, but I know some of you prefer negative display, you can either change it by yourself or opt for another version of Rangeman which has a negative display!
+This version I introduced to you has a positive display for easier reading, but I know some of you prefer a negative display.
+You can change it yourself or opt for another version of Rangeman with a negative display.

-53mm is not too big, but it’s certainly not for small wrist people.
-Besides, the guards around the push buttons stick out a little too far, making the watch looks larger than its actual diameter!
+53mm is not too big, but it’s certainly not for small-wrist people.
+Besides, the guards around the push buttons stick out too far, making the watch look more prominent than its diameter.

-Lots of users have also reported that the watch can last for years after years of continous use.
-For those who care about durability!
+Many users have also reported that the watch can last for years after continuous use.
+For those who care about durability.

 Is it for you?

-Yeah, the price is higher than other G-shock watches, but compared to what the Casio Rangeman can offer you, it’s still a real bargain!
-High water resistance, bunch of useful advanced features designed for outdoor adventures, extremely robust body with solid weight.
-It’s a cool fully-featured watch that can operate for years after years.
+The price is higher than other G-shock watches, but it’s still an absolute bargain compared to what the Casio Rangeman offers.
+High water resistance, useful advanced features designed for outdoor adventures, extremely robust body with a solid weight.
+It’s an excellent fully-featured watch that can operate years after year.
 What else can we ask for?
-Just make sure it doesn’t look too big on your wrist!
+Just make sure it doesn’t look too big on your wrist.

 Casio G-Shock (G-Steel) GSTS110-1A